ufront/detox/README.md

 * firstChildren() - open to changing name
 * lastChildren() - open to changing name
 * parent()
+* parents() - on Xml targets, "parent" is already taken.
+Use parents() for a null-safe option.
 * ancestors()
 * next()
 * prev()